Start Date July - Sept 2017 (flexible)

 - Provide technical support on installation and up and running of Quick Book software

-- Provide support on consolidated Financial reports for the whole organization; to assist in the preparation of internal and externa auditing processes.
+- Provide support on consolidated Financial reports for the whole organization; to assist in the preparation of internal and external auditing processes.

 Essential Academic Qualifications: